sfaza339/-a3_discovery.md/a3_discovery.md

 ## A brief description of how you approached this discovery.

-My approach was to start with trying all possibilities of the switches being A, B, A and B, and neither A or B. I then disscovered that there are 3 different title name types that can be given.
+My approach was to start with trying all possibilities of the switches being A, B, A, and B, and neither A nor B. I then discovered that 3 different title name types can be given.
 I later played around with the slider trying out all the numbers between 1-100.
-My observations were that there was a set of consecutive numbers that have the same image, name, and title displayed.
-As I observed changes, I described it in the third part of this assignment.
+My observations were that there was a set of consecutive numbers that had the same image, name, and title displayed.
+As I observed changes, I described them in the third part of this assignment.

 ## A detailed description of the website behaviour.
 What does the setting of the slider do?

+The slider changes the image, and the title.
+The switches change the name.
+For example, on the increments of 1-19 with switch A on, The switch controls the initial part being 'Ser Alyn Snow', while the slider controls the title being 'The Cursed' and the image displayed 'a wolf.'

-## What names are generated from each switch setting?
+## What names are generated from each switch setting? written as (name, title, image)

-### Using just A
+### Using just A:

-0: Ser Alyn Snow, The Cruel
+0: Ser Alyn Snow, The Cruel, a sword

-1-19: Ser Alyn Snow, The Cursed
+1-19: Ser Alyn Snow, The Cursed, a wolf

-20-36: Ser Alyn Snow, The Bloody
+20-36: Ser Alyn Snow, The Bloody, a deer

-37-99: Ser Alyn Snow, The Absurd
+37-99: Ser Alyn Snow, The Absurd, a lion

-100: Ser Alyn Snow, The Blessed
+100: Ser Alyn Snow, The Blessed, a dragon

-### Using just B
+### Using just B:

-0: Maester Harrod, The Cruel
+0: Maester Harrod, The Cruel, a sword

-1-19: Maester Harrod, The Cursed
+1-19: Maester Harrod, The Cursed, a wolf

-20-36: Maester Harrod, The Bloody
+20-36: Maester Harrod, The Bloody, a deer

-37-99: Maester Harrod, The Absurd
+37-99: Maester Harrod, The Absurd, a lion

-100: Maester Harrod, The Blessed
+100: Maester Harrod, The Blessed, a dragon

-### Using neither A or B
+### Using neither A or B:

-0: Maester Harrod, The Cruel
+0: Maester Harrod, The Cruel, a sword

-1-19: Maester Harrod, The Cursed
+1-19: Maester Harrod, The Cursed, a wolf

-20-36: Maester Harrod, The Bloody
+20-36: Maester Harrod, The Bloody, a deer

-37-99: Maester Harrod, The Absurd
+37-99: Maester Harrod, The Absurd, a lion

-100: Maester Harrod, The Blessed
+100: Maester Harrod, The Blessed, a dragon

-### Using A and B
+### Using A and B:

-0: Queen Osha, The Cruel
+0: Queen Osha, The Cruel, a sword

-1-19: Queen Osha, The Cursed
+1-19: Queen Osha, The Cursed, a wolf

-20-36: Queen Osha, The Bloody
+20-36: Queen Osha, The Bloody, a deer

-37-99: Queen Osha, The Absurd
+37-99: Queen Osha, The Absurd, a lion

-100: Queen Osha, The Blessed
+100: Queen Osha, The Blessed, a dragon